Hiking Lake Chelan - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Description

-Lake Chelan stretches over 50 miles through Washington's Cascade Mountains, creating one of the state's most diverse hiking destinations.
-This massive natural lake—one of Washington's largest—sits in a dramatic glacially-carved valley that transitions from rolling hills and vineyards near the town of Chelan to rugged alpine wilderness at its northern reaches.
+Lake Chelan stretches over 50 miles through Washington's Cascade Mountains, making it one of the state's most dramatic and diverse hiking destinations.
+Carved by glaciers over thousands of years, this deep natural lake sits in a valley that shifts character as you move from south to north — from the sun-baked hills and vineyards near the town of Chelan to increasingly wild and remote alpine terrain at the lake's upper reaches.

 Trail Systems and Hiking Options